waagsociety/amsterdam-sounds-kit/README.md

 ![alt Amsterdam Sounds Kit microphone mount](./images/mount.jpg "Amsterdam Sounds Kit microphone mount")

-The mount can be glued onto the standard casing (pvc glue does work, drill a whole for the microphone cable first).
+The mount can be glued onto the standard casing (PVC glue does work, drill a whole for the microphone cable first).

 #### Acoustic vent
 In order to protect the microphone sound input hole an acoustic vent was used.
 These vents have a acoustically transparent ePTFE membrane and are used by smartphone manufacturers for the protection of microphones and speakers.
 Sadly this is the one part that is not easily available if you just want to buy little amounts.
 However, they can be ordered via Alibaba for example.
-The vent is an adhesive that can be applied like a sticker direcly on the SPH0645 breakout board.
+The vent is an adhesive that can be applied like a sticker directly on the SPH0645 breakout board.

 ![alt Acoustic vent](./images/vent.jpg "Acoustic vent")

 #### Other parts

 * A cable gland was used to lead the power cable into the box.
-* A GoPro adapter was screwed into enclosure to make it compatable with GoPro mounting gear.
+* A GoPro adapter was screwed into enclosure to make it compatible with GoPro mounting gear.

 See complete [parts list](#parts-list)

 ## Code documentation